 - Once pot is heated add onions, garlic, celery, carrots and red pepper flakes and saute for about 5 minutes or until onions are translucent and carrots and celery are slightly softened.5 medium sized carrots, 2 celery spears, 3 cloves of garlic, 1 small yellow onion, a pinch of red pepper flakes

-- While the veggies are sauteeing, add one can of cannellini beans that have been drained and rinsed to a food processor (or blender) with 1-2 tablespoon of olive oil and puree until it is smooth.
+- While the veggies are sauteeing, add one can of cannellini beans that have been drained and rinsed to a food processor (or blender) with olive oil and puree until it is smooth.
 You may need to add water if the paste is too thick and not blending well.
 When done set aside.15 oz can of cannellini beans, 2 tablespoon olive oil for puree

 - Now, add your chicken stock to the pot of sautéing vegetables along with your pureed beans and mix well.
 The pureed beans will mix in more after heating up in the soup so don't worry about some lumps.32 oz box of good quality chicken stock